zyzshishui/miles/docs/en/get_started/usage.md

   - Configure parallelism and other optimizations.
   - Configure the checkpoint to be loaded.

-For details on some of Megatron's customizations and the principles behind how slime incorporates Megatron, please see the "How to Use Megatron" section.
+For details on some of Megatron's customizations and the principles behind how miles incorporates Megatron, please see the "How to Use Megatron" section.

 #### Configuring Model Parameters